winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 Free of the prison of love,\\
 They had none of the various bonds.

 129\.
 “The prince then accepted them [as disciples], and they traveled together, giving teachings in various places.
 From town to town and country to country, he was paid respects everywhere with the four types of service and support.
-The Bodhisattva thought, ‘The hustle and bustle of traveling the countries with a large assembly doesn’t suit me.
+The Bodhisattva thought, ‘The hustle and bustle of traveling the countries with a great assembly doesn’t suit me.
 When will I be free of these crowds of people?
 The genuine pursuit of the path is done in a secluded place; then, someone can fulfill their aspirations.
 In a quiet place, I could focus my efforts on cultivating the path.’
 {:#p129}

 130\.
 “He also thought, ‘Sentient beings are pitiable, always living in darkness and experiencing the physical frailties of birth, old age, illness, and death, that collection of myriad pains.
 Dying here, they’re born there, and they’re born here from elsewhere.
 As a result of this mass of suffering, they cycle around endlessly.
 When will I comprehend this mass of suffering and extinguish birth, old age, and death?’